-- Avoid swimming or wading in fresh water.
+- Avoiding swimming or wading in fresh water.

-- Make sure that you only drink safe water.
+- Drinking water that is safe.
 This means either drinking bottled water (ensuring that the bottle is sealed before opening), filtering water or boiling it for at least one minute.

-- Bathe in safe water.
+- Bathing in safe water.
 Bath water should be heated for five minutes at 150°F (about 66°C).
 Water held in a storage tank for at least 48 hours should be safe for showering.